wang-ps/O-CNN/virtual_scanner/README.md

 ## Running Virtual Scanner
-The pre-built executive file is contained in the folder `exe`, which has been test on the Win10 x64 system.
+The pre-built executive file is contained in the folder `prebuilt_binaries`, which has been test on the Win10 x64 system.

     Usage:
         VirtualScanner.exe <file_name> [nviews] [flags] [normalize]